nhennigan/k8s-snap/docs/canonicalk8s/snap/reference/disa-stig-audit.md

 >
 >     /var/snap/k8s/common/args/kube-controller-manager
 >
+> The necessary argument is already set when following the [disa-stig hardening]
+> guide.

 ### Remediation

+Pre deployment:

+Use the template presented in the [disa-stig hardening] guide to apply the argument automatically to the kube-controller-manager.

+Post-deployment:

+Alternatively, if you have already deployed the k8s-snap, you can manually apply the argument by editing the appropriate file.

 Edit `/var/snap/k8s/common/args/kube-controller-manager` in order to set the argument `--bind-address` for service `kube-controller-manager` as appropriate.